All Episodes

 It was 97 to 3 in the Senate.

-And basically what the religious Freedom Restoration Act was is what just happened in Indiana.
+And basically what the Religious Freedom Restoration Act was is what just happened in Indiana.

 Pretty much on par.

-A unanimous House passed it, Senate 97-3.
+A unanimous House passed its Senate 97 to 3.

 It was meant to apply to all branches of government and both to federal and state law.